ARM-software/EndpointAI/graph_interpreter/Interpreter.md

 The absolute index value selects the default value in this range.

-Example of is an option list of values (1, 1.2, 1.4, 1.6, 1.8, .. , 4.2), the index is -3 meaning the default value is the third in the list (value = 1.4).
+Example of an option list of values (1, 1.2, 1.4, 1.6, 1.8, .. , 4.2), the index is -3 meaning the default value is the third in the list (value = 1.4).

 ```
  { -3    1 0.2 4.2 }